dotslashgabut/autopasfoto/README-EN.md

 - **🖐️ Hand Tool** — drag-to-pan mode for the canvas view (right-click+drag also always works, in any mode).
 - **Sheet zoom controls** — −/+ buttons plus a **Fit ⇄ 100%** indicator (click to toggle); Ctrl+Scroll on the preview also zooms, as do Ctrl +/Ctrl −/Ctrl 0 on the keyboard.
 - **➕ Foto + / ➖ Foto -** — zoom the photo in/out within the selected box; **🎯 Reset Foto Pan** resets the pan position back to center.
+- **🤖 Auto Crop Terpilih** (Auto Crop Selected) — Auto Face Crop (AI) scoped only to the box(es) currently selected on the active page (can be multiple boxes, even a mix of different sizes at once).
+Each box is framed automatically using its **own** size/aspect ratio (accounting for a manual 90°/270° box rotation), so it stays correct even when the selection mixes different box sizes — ideal for Mixed Size / Custom Layout (Mixed Size) layouts.
+Click the button to open a **Kepala/Margin/Rambut** (Head/Margin/Hair) slider panel, then press **🤖 Jalankan** (Run).
+- **⚙ Adjust Terpilih** (Adjust Selected) — a **Zoom / Pan X / Pan Y / Rotate** slider panel to manually adjust the crop for every currently-selected box at once, without opening each photo's own ⚙ panel individually; includes a **↺ Reset** button to restore the selection to its default crop.
 - **Snap Kotak** (Snap Boxes) — boxes automatically snap to other boxes while dragging.
 - **Snap Grid** — snaps to a grid whose spacing (mm) is set in the number field next to it.
 - **📐 Snap Cut-Guide** — snaps specifically to mid-gap cut-guide positions, meant to be used together with the Cut Guide Style "Garis di Tengah Jarak" / "Tanda Potong di Tengah Jarak" (mid-gap line/cut-mark) so spacing between boxes stays exactly matched to Box Spacing.